webamboos/vue-cal/README.md

 # Fork of vue-cal

 This is an open source fork of Vue-Cal, a library made by Antoni Andre for Vue.
 Our fork contains some small changes we needed for our own project.
+Please go to the [official documentation](https://antoniandre.github.io/vue-cal/) for more details about this library.

 ## Main changes